openaustralia/morph/app/views/documentation/_buildpacks_php.md

 ### Composer
-PHP Buildpacks uses [Composer](https://getcomposer.org/) for managing dependencies and runtime.
+PHP in morph.io uses [Composer](https://getcomposer.org/) for managing dependencies and runtime.
 You create a file `composer.json` in the root of your scraper repository which defines what libraries and extensions you want installed as well as the particular version of PHP that you want.